 If you aren’t getting sufficient iron from your diet, you could be suffering from anaemia.
 One of the common symptoms of anaemia is persistent tiredness, as well as a pale complexion and hair loss.
 Both men and women can suffer from anaemia and it can affect you at any age.
 If you think that you might be suffering from an iron deficiency, try incorporating iron-rich foods such as dark leafy greens and cereals to give your body a boost.

 Any potential cause of feeling overly tired is an underactive thyroid.
 Also known as hypothyroidism, an underactive thyroid can leave you feeling exhausted, all because you are not producing enough thyroid hormones.
 The thyroid regulates your metabolic rate, which includes digesting food and turning it into the energy that your body needs to function on a daily basis.
 Other symptoms of an underactive thyroid include weight gain, aching muscles, weakness, dry and scaly skin and constipation.

-If some of these symptoms sound familiar, it might be time to seek professional guidance from your doctor who can help to diagnose what could be causing your exhaustion.
-Can’t get an appointment at your local GP?
+If some of these symptoms sound familiar, it might be time to seek professional guidance from a doctor who can help to diagnose what could be causing your exhaustion.
+Alongside a consultation with a doctor, Qured also offers blood tests that can diagnose why you may be tired all the time.
 We can help you get the healthcare that you need, even with the busiest schedules.
 Our mobile doctor appointments mean that you can have a doctor to your door, hotel or office in as little as two hours.